 Risotto is a classic Italian dish, and like all Italian dishes it's carb loaded perfect comfort food.
-Traditionally it is cooked with white wine, so in true Slow The Cook Down style, I decided to try it with red wine and oh my....you will never cook risotto with white again!
+Traditionally it is cooked with white wine, so in true Slow The Cook Down style, I decided to mix it up and make red wine risotto, and oh my....you will never cook risotto with white again!
 The red wine brings an amazing rich depth of flavour to the dish and those colours make it feel super luxurious.

 A few simple, store cupboard materials make up this tasty dish.
 The steak is perfectly tender and the rice is creamy and rich.
 Comfort food with an added wine hug.
 Win!

 If you are looking for other main course ideas, check out my Stuffed Chicken One Sheet Meal, Coffee Marinated Steak Stuffed with Lentils & Blue Cheese or my Beef Stir Fry with Rainbow Veg